AdobeDocs/experience-platform.en/help/observability/alerts/subscribe.md

 >[!NOTE]
 >
->The data ingestion notification will be deprecated from the Adobe IO subscription.
-Instead, you should use the **Sources Flow Run Info** I/O event.
+>The data ingestion notification event has been deprecated in Adobe I/O. Instead, you should use the **Sources Flow Run Info** I/O event.

 Once you have created a new project, navigate to that project's overview screen.
 From here, select **[!UICONTROL Add event]**.